mnewberry/ldrift/README.md

 ### Generating random drift

-To generate random timeseries under drift, edit `simulate-bridge.sh` to inform it of the location of `sr`, then run it.
+To generate random timeseries under drift, edit `simulate-bridge.sh` to inform it of the location of `sr`, then run it (see comments in that file for usage).

 The specific data used for Figure 1 can be generated using the seed: